- Atarimania hosts the latest beta version (ST/STe - requires a Blitter)

 However, things were very different the next morning: the village simply wasn't the same anymore - many years had passed, all the people had gone and the forest was taking back the land.
 A tree had crushed the church but it wasn't long before I started digging up a grave and fondling a dead corpse - not something I had ever thought about doing before.
 Hang on, I can see a Manor on the hill so let's hope things get better after a good night's sleep?
 Hmm, I bet!

-* However, there is the option to donate a few quid *
+* However, there is an option to donate a few quid *

-I opted to purchase the boxed version with tons of goodies!!
+I opted to purchase the boxed version with the goodies!!

 Monday, December 02, 2019